 - As Per Global Settings: This option is selected by default, and the file location is determined by the Global Settings.

-- Custom: If you select Custom, there are two options available, they are Fluentforms Default & Media Library.
-In Custom options uploaded files can be stored in the Media Library or Fluentforms Default or both.
+- Custom: If you select Custom, there are two options available: Fluentforms Default & Media Library.
+In Custom options, uploaded files can be stored in the Media Library or Fluentforms Default or both.
 You can select Media Library to upload the files in the WordPress Media Library.

 The Advanced options available for the Image Upload input field are as follows: